 The URDT Institute overall riding philosophy, mission and vision are based on the foundation of the mother institution Uganda Rural Development and Training Programme (URDT) presented below;

 - Using the creative rather than the responsive orientation in the development process can bring about lasting change.
 In the latter, people react or adapt to circumstances.
 Often, the level of emotions determine action.
-On the other hand, in the creative orientation, the aspirations or visions one holds are motivating force behind change; people create their own circumstances through consciously taking action to realize that which truly matters to them.
+On the other hand, in the creative orientation, the aspirations or visions one holds are the motivating force behind change; young people create their own circumstances through consciously taking action to realize that which truly matters to them.

 URDT’s development interventions are based on the following premises:

 - Starting from where the people are and building on that

 - Eliciting peoples’ own abilities and commitment to service.

 - The people of Uganda, like all people of the world, are a key to their own development.

 - People have innate power and wisdom which they can tap to transform the quality of their life and that of their communities.